 Customary international law or "custom" is an unwritten form of law which is created after years of State practice.
 States may create a practice amongst themselves, and after a period of time, may believe it is legally binding.
 When this happens a customary international law is created.
 One example of custom is how States treat visiting leaders from other countries.
 States do not arrest visiting Presidents or Prime Ministers.
 It is assumed that heads of State have a level of immunity.
-There is no existing international law or treaty protecting heads of State, but this has been the practice for centuries.
-Some human rights laws can also be considered customary, such as not sending back a refugee to the country he or she is fleeing, the prohibition of slavery, and the right to life.
+There is no existing international law or treaty protecting heads of State, but this has been the international law."